CERES

 2026-02-15v0.1Platform

-CERES disaggregates crisis signals to Admin1 (province/state/region) level.
+CERES disaggregates crisis signals to Admin1 (province/state/region) level across the monitored Admin1 regions.
 The /subnational page displays composite stress scores and sub-scores (drought, conflict, food access, IPC stress, price stress) for all monitored administrative units.
 Sortable, filterable, downloadable.

 2026-02-10v0.1Model